fauzyahadirahma/04-Google-Cloud-Computing-Fondations/README.md

       * VIDEO Module 6 Summary
       * DOCUMENT Demonstrate your capabilities further!

- 3. Google Cloud Computing Foundations: Networking and Security in Google Cloud
+ **3. Google Cloud Computing Foundations: Networking and Security in Google Cloud**
    * It Helps to Network
       * DOCUMENT Welcome to the course!
       * VIDEO Module 7 Introduction
       * VIDEO Introduction to Networking in the Cloud